UmamiAppearance/NoBroCote/README.md

 ### Controlling Errors
 Sometimes it is necessary to test if an error is thrown.
-The test should throw the error, but that is the desired behavior not a failure.
 Similar to the just featured operators there are operators for errors (those keywords are also passed to the expect parameter).
 _Those are:
  - ``e|`` (for allowing all errors)
  - ``e|EvalError``